ppicazo97/Physics-Informed-Machine-Learning-for-Kinetic-Identification-of-Reaction-Mechanisms/README.md

 ---

 ### 3. `figures.py`
-This script should be used to regenerate the main figures reported in the paper.
+This script can reproduce the main figures reported in the paper.

-Typical uses include:
+Uses include:
 - plotting the original and predicted rate curves
 - generating comparison figures for selected materials
 - reproducing publication-ready figures from the saved CSV outputs in `Results/`
--
 ---

 ## Kinetic Feature Library